Skparab1/server/README.md

 ````

 ### Make Github Actions push isssue data
-- This snippet yoinks the issue data and adds it to two different arrays of the json
+- This snippet yoinks the issue data and appends it to two different arrays of the json
 ````
 name: Issue data pusher